 “Despite this decision, the Council still has the ambition to build on the excellent work done to date.

-“Although the ambition remains to build a museum in Blackpool, it is likely to be over a different scope and time frame than originally envisaged.”
+“Although the ambition remains to build a museum in Blackpool, it’s likely to be over a different scope and time frame than originally envisaged.”

-The museum, which was previously earmarked to be built in the Pavilion Theatre, was awarded £1.24m by the Heritage Lottery Fund (HLF) in 2014 – money which was used to explore the feasibility of running a full scale museum.
+The Heritage Lottery Fund (HLF) awarded £1.24m in 2014 to explore the feasibility of running a full scale museum.

-However, large costs to develop the Grade II* listed building, resulting in an £8m gap in the amount of capital funding available to create the museum, means that the Council decided not to proceed with a £26m museum.
+However, large costs to develop the Grade II* listed building would result in an £8m gap in the amount of capital funding available.
+So the Council decided not to proceed with a £26m museum.

-Instead, plans for a different museum elsewhere in the town will continue to be explored, using the good work that has already taking place, with a view to submitting new funding bids in future years so that the town can feel still the economic benefits from hosting its first museum.
+Instead, plans for a different museum elsewhere in the town were to be explored.
+The good work already done was utilised, with a view to submitting new funding bids in future years.
+The town will still feel the economic benefits from hosting its first museum.

 It will create 40 full-time equivalent jobs, plus a range of volunteering and training opportunities.
-It will attract 210,000 visitors each year, including 22,000 new staying visitors with an economic benefit of £12.3m to the region.
+It’s expected that 210,000 visitors will be attracted each year.
+Including 22,000 new staying visitors, the economic benefit will be around £12.3m to the region.

-The Project will also enable the repair, restoration and reuse of the Grade II* listed Pavilion Theatre and Horseshoe (below) creating a destination attraction set within the world renowned Winter Gardens entertainment complex.
+The Project will also enable the repair, restoration and reuse of the Grade II* listed Pavilion Theatre and Horseshoe (below).

 HLF will make their decision this summer.
 But work will not stop!

-The Museum team will be continuing with the preparation for the delivery of the Museum and working to secure further funding, develop partnerships and collect stories.
+The Museum team will continue with the preparation for the delivery of the Museum.
+They’ll also be working to secure further funding, develop partnerships and collect stories.

-Blackpool Council has been awarded £97,000 from The Collections Fund – delivered by the Museums Association to help preserve the Blackpool Tower Circus Collection and make it available to the public.
+In December 2016, Blackpool Council was awarded £97,000 from The Collections Fund – delivered by the Museums Association.
+The money was granted to help preserve the Blackpool Tower Circus Collection and make it available to the public.

-The project will support the recruitment of volunteers to help create a catalogue and preserve the collection, as well as providing engagement opportunities with the local community.
+The two-and-a-half-year project was called Marvels and Mayhem.
+It will contribute to the proposed displays in the Blackpool Museum.
+The project will support the recruitment of volunteers to help create a catalogue and preserve the collection.
+Plus providing engagement opportunities with the local community.

 The aim of the Collections Fund is to develop collections and use them to achieve positive social impact.